thingsboard/thingsboard.github.io/docs/pe/user-guide/dashboards.md

 make-public:
     0:
         image: /images/user-guide/dashboards/managing-dashboard/make-public-dashboard-1-pe.png
-        title: 'Go to the "Dashboards" page -> "Groups" tab.
+        title: 'Go to the "Dashboards" page and navigate to the "Groups" tab.
 Click the "Make public" icon next to the dashboard group that you want to make public;'
     1:
         image: /images/user-guide/dashboards/managing-dashboard/make-public-dashboard-2-pe.png
         title: 'In the confirmation dialog box, click "Yes";'